LF-digitala-kanaler/LFDS/content/components/web/forms/input-field.md

       The form control is only intended to be used with textual inputs such as email, textarea or passwords.

       We will only focus on the `<input>` here but remember to always have a label with a for attribute that's  equal to the id attribute of the related element to bind them together.
-If we do this we will give screen reader users a better experience.
+This will give screen reader users a better experience.